open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - The metric stream's `name`.
 - The attached `Attribute`s
 - The metric stream's point kind (`Sum`, `Gauge`, `Histogram` `ExponentialHistogram`)
+- Intrinsic properties of the point, including temporality and monotonicity

 It is possible (and likely) that more than one metric stream is created per `Instrument` in the event model.

-Points with identical `name`, `Resource`, and Meter details but different point kind SHOULD be considered an "error state", due to semantic disagreement, whether or not they use distinct `Attribute` values.
+Points with identical `name`, `Resource`, and Meter details but different point kind or different point kind intrinsic properties SHOULD be considered an "error state", due to semantic disagreement, whether or not they use distinct `Attribute` values.

 Consumers of OpenTelemetry metrics data streams MAY reject data containing the multiple point kinds for identical `name`, `Resource`,